ITV Sport: Tennis

 In 2011, ITV Sport won the rights from the BBC to show the French Open and started televising the event in 2012.
 The bulk of the daily coverage was broadcast on ITV4 although both singles finals plus other weekend matches were shown on ITV.
 In 2018, ITV renewed its deal to show the tournament for another 3 years.
 From 2022, Eurosport won exclusive rights to the French Open, ending a 10-year spell of the French Open being on ITV.
 For the final year ITV broadcast the French Open, John Inverdale hosted the coverage with commentators including Nick Mullins and Jonathan Overend.
 Analysts and Co-commentators included Marion Bartoli, Jim Courier, Anne Keothavong, Mark Petchey, Fabrice Santoro and Sam Smith.

+Tour de France

+ITV obtained the rights to cycling's Tour de France in 2002, replacing Channel 4 as the UK terrestrial broadcaster.
+The intention behind the purchase was to provide live content for the ITV Sport Channel during the football off-season.
+The coverage was shown on ITV4, having aired in previous years on ITV2 and ITV3.
+Initially, live coverage was only broadcast at the weekend but since the 2010 Tour de France, ITV4 had broadcast daily live coverage of every stage except the final which is shown on ITV.
+ITV4 also aired nightly highlights shows.

+ITV's coverage of the Tour de France ended after the 2025 event with the rights moving to TNT Sports.

 Wimbledon

 During the 1960s ITV covered the Wimbledon tennis tournament alongside the BBC.

 Wrestling

-Was shown as part of ITV's flagship sports programme World of Sport until the programme was cancelled in 1985.
+Wrestling was shown as part of ITV's flagship sports programme World of Sport until the programme was cancelled in 1985.
+Its many stars included Big Daddy and Giant Haystacks, and it received viewing figures of 8 million every week.

 After that, wrestling was shown as a programme in its own right, moving to a lunchtime slot.
-This continued until 1988.
-Its many stars included Big Daddy and Giant Haystacks, and it received viewing figures of 8 million every week.
+This continued until ITV decided to end its coverage of wrestling at the end of 1988.
 World of Sport Wrestling returned on New Year's Day 2017 with a new generation of British Wrestlers and commentary from legendary WWE commentator Jim 'JR' Ross and former British Wrestler Alex Shane.